South Park: Main theme

 The show's theme song was a musical score performed by the band Primus, with the lyrics alternately sung by the band's lead singer, Les Claypool, and the show's four central characters during the opening title sequence.
 Kenny's muffled lines are altered after every few seasons.
 His lines are usually sexually explicit in nature, such as his original lines, "I like girls with big fat titties, I like girls with deep vaginas".

 The original unaired opening composition was originally slower and had a length of 40 seconds.
 It was deemed too long for the opening sequence.
 So Parker and Stone sped it up for the show's opening, having Claypool re-record his vocals.
 The instrumental version of the original composition is often played during the show's closing credits.

 The opening song played in the first four seasons (and the end credits in all seasons) has a folk rock instrumentation with bass guitar, trumpets and rhythmic drums.
 Its beat is fast in the opening and leisurely in the closing credits.
 It is in the minor key and it features a tritone or a diminished fifth, creating a melodic dissonance, which captures the show's surrealistic nature.
-In the latter parts of season 4 and season 5, the opening tune has an electro funk arrangement with pop qualities.
+In the latter parts of seasons 4 and 5, the opening tune has an electro funk arrangement with pop qualities.
 Seasons 6–9 have a sprightly bluegrass instrumentation with a usage of banjo and is set in the major key.
 For the later seasons, the arrangement is electro rock with a breakbeat influence, which feature electric guitars backed up by synthesized, groovy drumbeats.

 The opening theme song has been remixed three times during the course of the series, including a remix performed by Paul Robb.
 In 2006, the theme music was remixed with the song "Whamola" by Colonel Les Claypool's Fearless Flying Frog Brigade, from the album Purple Onion.